No Picnic Tomorrow

 "No Picnic Tomorrow" is an Australian television drama one-off which aired in 1960 on ATN-7 in Sydney and GTV-9 in Melbourne (as this was prior to the creation of the Seven Network and Nine Network).
-Part of the Shell Presents series of one-off television dramas and comedies, it was produced in Melbourne, but first shown in Sydney on 9 January 1960.
+Part of the Shell Presents series of one-off television dramas and comedies, it was produced in Melbourne, but first shown in Sydney on 9 January 1960, and on 23 January 1960 Melbourne.

 Plot

 An Australian woman, Gwennie, and a man of Greek descent, Tony, intend to marry.
 However Tony's mother decides to arrange a marriage between him and a Greek woman who is coming to Australia.